owahab/paperclip-ffmpeg/README.md

 Streaming Video
 -------------------

 When ffmpeg produces mp4 files, it places the moov atom at the end which makes it unsuitable for streaming to mobile devices (i.e. Android and iPhone).
-In order to move the moov atom to the beginning of the produced file, the produced file must be processed with qtfaststart.
+In order to move the moov atom to the beginning of the produced file, paperclip-ffmpeg supports automatically processing the produced file with qtfaststart.

 In your model: